Zoey-Wu-ed/Text-Calssification-in-Practice-From-Topic-Models-to-Transformers/README.md

 # Text Calssification in Practice: From Topic Models to Transformers

-Welcome to the Readme file for the CDCS Workshop '**From Images to Text: Working with OCR**'.
+Welcome to the Readme file for the CDCS Workshop '**Text Calssification in Practice: From Topic Models to Transformers**'.
 Below you can find all the details that you will need to get ready and attend this class.

 ## Overview